 The service shall return the openapi.yaml file, if present in the Redfish service, as a YAML document by using either the application/yaml or application/vnd.oai.openapi MIME types.
 The service may append ;charset=utf-8 to the MIME type.
 Note that while the application/yaml type is in common use today, the application/vnd.oai.openapi type was recently defined and approved specifically to support OpenAPI.
 Implementations should use caution when selecting the MIME type as this specification may change in the future to reflect adoption of the OpenAPI-defined MIME type.

-The paths term contains an array of the possible URIs.
-For each URI, it also lists the possible methods.
-For each method, it lists the possible response bodies and request bodies.
+The paths term shall contain an array of the possible URIs.
+Each URI shall contain methods supported by the URI.
+Each method shall contain the possible response bodies and request bodies.

 Example paths entry for a resource: